 Free T4 Thyroid Test Result

-- If your Free T4 level is high, it can indicate an overactive thyroid or hyperthyroidism.
+- If your Free T4 level is high in your thyroid test results, it can indicate an overactive thyroid or hyperthyroidism.

-- If your Free T4 is low, it can indicate an underactive thyroid or hypothyroidism.
+- If your Free T4 is low in your thyroid test results, it can indicate an under-active thyroid or central hypothyroidism.

 What is Free T3, or “the Gas”?

 When each local area of your body determines that it needs more power, it converts storage T4 into Free T3, which is the active form of the hormone.
 These hormones attach to receptors inside of your cells to power your metabolic processes, which is why I like to think of them as the gas.3

 - If your Free T3 level is high in your thyroid test results, it indicates that your thyroid is overactive or hyperthyroidism.

 - If your Free T3 is low in your thyroid test results, you may not be converting T4 to Free T3 very well and you could have hypothyroid symptoms even if your TSH level and Free T4 level are within the “normal” range in thyroid test results.
 This is one of the most common causes of low thyroid or hypothyroidism that I saw in my clinic.

 Your body also uses a portion of the T4 to create Reverse T3 (RT3), another inactive form of thyroid hormone.
 This one can attach to the receptors for Free T3 in order to slow down your metabolic processes.
 For that reason, I call RT3 the brakes.4